medibloc/panacea-core/e2e/README.md

 machine without the base images or Go module inputs still needs network access for that initial materialization.

-The IBC upgrade lane performs a read-only Osmosis mainnet preflight immediately before creating its local Docker topology.
-It queries exactly one explicit RPC endpoint and one explicit REST endpoint to confirm `osmosis-1`, a live RPC node on the pinned CometBFT v0.38 compatibility line, a v31.0 application node with the exact observable SDK, IBC-Go, packet-forward middleware, and IBC hooks contract, and the active `transfer/channel-82 -> transfer/channel-1` `ics20-1` fixture.
-Public mainnet RPC and REST operators may run different v31.0 and v0.38 patch releases.
-The local counterparty still requires the exact digest-pinned v31.0.2 binary, source commit, and complete dependency contract.
-Defaults are `https://rpc.osmosis.zone` and `https://lcd.osmosis.zone`; operators may replace them with `PANACEA_E2E_OSMOSIS_MAINNET_RPC_ENDPOINT` and `PANACEA_E2E_OSMOSIS_MAINNET_REST_ENDPOINT`.
-There is no skip, retry endpoint, or fallback: a firewall failure, unavailable response, stale status, or fixture mismatch writes `ibc/mainnet-preflight.json` and fails before Docker starts.
-The preflight never broadcasts a public-network transaction.

-Osmosis REST node-info exposes the original Cosmos SDK module path/version and the effective SDK version, but not the Go replacement path.
-The local pinned binary's `version --long` output must therefore match the complete `github.com/cosmos/cosmos-sdk@v0.50.14 => github.com/osmosis-labs/cosmos-sdk@v0.50.14-v30-osmo` contract. `ibc/osmosis-source-contract.json` separately records the exact v31.0.2 commit, SHA-256-pinned `go.mod` and transfer-wiring source, and static receive/send stack.
-Live channel and node-info queries do not expose middleware wiring or per-channel middleware activation, so the evidence reports `pinned-source-live-limited`, never live-confirmed middleware.
+The IBC upgrade lane is self-contained and does not query Osmosis mainnet.
+Its local counterparty requires the exact digest-pinned v31.0.2 binary, source commit, and complete dependency contract.
+The local binary's `version --long` output must match the complete `github.com/cosmos/cosmos-sdk@v0.50.14 => github.com/osmosis-labs/cosmos-sdk@v0.50.14-v30-osmo` contract. `ibc/osmosis-source-contract.json` separately records the exact v31.0.2 commit, SHA-256-pinned `go.mod` and transfer-wiring source, and static receive/send stack.
+The created local channel and binary metadata are recorded as `pinned-source-local-runtime` evidence.

 ## Isolation and diagnostics